hairyhenderson/go-fsimpl/README.md

 ## History & Project Status

-This module is _in development_, and the API is still subject to change.
-The filesystems that are supported should operate correctly.
+This module is _in active development_, and the API is still subject to breaking changes.

+The filesystem pacakges should operate correctly, based on the tests, but there may be edge cases that are not covered.
+Please open an issue if you find one!

 Most of these filesystems are based on code from [gomplate](https://github.com/hairyhenderson/gomplate), which supports all of these as datasources.
 This module is intended to